Leonm99/Stable-Diffusion-Video2Video/README.md

 ---

-a lower diffusion value is recommended but feel free to tweak to your likings
+a lower denoising strengt value is recommended but feel free to tweak to your likings